 Pearl real estate is some of the most expensive in Mississippi, although Pearl house values don't compare to the most expensive real estate in the U.S.

-The percentage of adults in Pearl who are college-educated is close to the national average for all communities of 21.84%: 19.06% of the adults in Pearl have a bachelor's degree or advanced degree.
+In terms of college education, Pearl is nearly on par with the US average for all cities of 21.84%: 18.04% of adults 25 and older in Pearl have a bachelor's degree or advanced degree.

 The most common language spoken in Pearl is English.
 Other important languages spoken here include Spanish and Arabic.